 “successful cooperative action … between Koori [south-eastern Aboriginal] community activists and non-Koori supporters”

-which have also been in evidence in some local campaigns, but also since the 1972 Aboriginal Tent Embassy.
+– which have been in evidence in some local campaigns, but also since the 1972 Aboriginal Tent Embassy.

 “did not seek a say in how the protest was run … [and] were more aware of the need for Koori people to be determining their own destiny politically, and they were prepared to stand with Koori activists when the crunch came”.